 13. Subsequent events

-Since December 31, 2022, we sold approximately 4.6 million shares of our common stock and received \$44.7 million after deducting commissions related to the Sales Agreement.
+Since December 31, 2023, through the date of the issuance of these consolidated financial statements, the Company sold 0.2 million shares of our common stock and received \$1.3 million after deducting commissions related to the Sales Agreement.